Efficient Computation of Sparse and Robust Maximum Association Estimators: Robust and sparse maximum association

 As an alternative, pairwise correlation estimators based on Spearman's rank and Kendall's \textit{tau} are also investigated.
 They can easily be computed in the high-dimensional case as well and have desirable robustness properties \citep{Croux2010, Alfons2016}.
-Denote $\bm R$ as the resulting correlation matrix of the joint vector of $\bm x=(x_1,\ldots ,x_p)'$ and $\bm y=(y_1,\ldots ,y_q)'$, and $\bm D = \diag(\sigma(x_1), \ldots, \sigma(x_p), \sigma(y_1), \ldots, \bm \sigma(y_q))$, where $\sigma$ corresponds to a (robust) scale estimate.
+Denote $\bm R$ as the resulting correlation matrix of the joint vector of $\bm x=(x_1,\ldots ,x_p)'$ and $\bm y=(y_1,\ldots ,y_q)'$, and $\bm D = \diag(\sigma(x_1), \ldots, \sigma(x_p), \sigma(y_1), \ldots, \sigma(y_q))$, where $\sigma$ corresponds to a (robust) scale estimate.
 Then the joint covariance is obtained as $\bm D \bm R \bm D$.
 For $\sigma$ we used the median absolute deviation (MAD).
-Note that for asymptotic normality, it is necessary to apply the transformation $s_{ij}=\frac{6}{\pi} \arcsin \left(\frac{r_{ij}^S}{2} \right)$ to the raw Spearman's rank correlation coefficient $r_{ij}^S$, and the transformation $\tau_{ij} = \frac{2}{\pi} \arcsin (r_{ij}^K)$ to the raw Kendall's \textit{tau} coefficient $r_{ij}^K$, where the indices $i$ and $j$ refer to a pair of univariate variables.
+Note that for consistency at the normal distribution, it is necessary to apply the transformation $s_{ij}=\frac{6}{\pi} \arcsin \left(\frac{r_{ij}^S}{2} \right)$ to the raw Spearman's rank correlation coefficient $r_{ij}^S$, and the transformation $\tau_{ij} = \frac{2}{\pi} \arcsin (r_{ij}^K)$ to the raw Kendall's \textit{tau} coefficient $r_{ij}^K$, where the indices $i$ and $j$ refer to a pair of univariate variables.
 As \citet{Langworthy2020} point out, a potential issue with those covariance matrices based on pairwise estimation is that they are not necessarily positive definite.
 Various methods have been proposed to adjust the estimated covariance matrix so that it is positive definite. \citet{Rousseeuw1993}, for example, discuss transformations based on shrinkage and eigenvalues. \citet{Higham2002} presents a method to find the nearest correlation matrix in the Frobenius norm.
 This algorithm is implemented as the function \texttt{nearPD()} in the R package \texttt{Matrix} \citep{R_Matrix}.
 While the positive definiteness of the estimator of the covariance matrix is necessary for the existence of a solution, the presented algorithm does not rely on this property for the computation of the maximum association and corresponding linear combinations.
-However, the results may not be reliable and in our implementation of the proposed algorithm in the R package \texttt{RobSparseMVA} (see Section \ref{sec:algorithm} for more information), it is possible to include a check for positive definiteness and apply the \texttt{nearPD()} transformation in case the assumption is violated before starting the optimization algorithm.
+However, the results may not be reliable and in our implementation of the proposed algorithm in the R package \texttt{RobSparseMVA} (see Section~\ref{sec:algorithm} for more information), it is possible to include a check for positive definiteness and apply the \texttt{nearPD()} transformation in case the assumption is violated before starting the optimization algorithm.
+While the Gaussian rank correlation \citep{Iman1982} avoids complications with positive definiteness, it compromises the robustness: The asymptotic breakdown point for the Gaussian rank correlation is $\varepsilon^*(\hat{\rho}_G) = 12.4\%$ \citep{Boudt2012}, compared to $\varepsilon^*(\hat{\rho}_S) = 20.6\%$ for the Spearman correlation, and $\varepsilon^*(\hat{\rho}_K) = 29.3\%$ for Kendall's $\tau$ \citep{Grize1978, Davies2005}.
+As we are considering applications that need a high level of robustness, in the following, we consider only the more robust rank correlation measures.